TDAmeritrade/stumpy/README.rst

 STUMPY
 ======

-STUMPY is powerful and scalable technique that can be used for time series data mining tasks such:
+STUMPY is powerful and scalable library that computes the `matrix profile`_, which can be used for a variety of time series data mining tasks such:

 * motif (approximately repeated subsequences within a longer time series) discovery
 * novelty/anomaly (discord) discovery